sergio11/headline_generation_lstm_transformers/README.md

 * **Attention is All You Need** - The original Transformer paper.
 * **Hochreiter & Schmidhuber** - The original LSTM paper.

+🙏 I would like to extend my heartfelt gratitude to [Santiago Hernández, an expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
+His incredible course on Deep Learning, available at Udemy, was instrumental in shaping the development of this project.
+The insights and techniques learned from his course were crucial in crafting the neural network architecture architectures.

 ## Visitors Count